Volunteering Enquiries Direct Line: 01372 732458

 If you want to host a fundraising event or a sponsored challenge event let us know as we would love to support you.

-TRANSPORT DESK ADMINISTRATORS – Another office based position to co-ordinate our transport requests from our clients.
+Another office based position to co-ordinate our transport requests from our clients.
 As the administrator you will be using a computerised booking system, take bookings from our clients and allocate them to our volunteer drivers.
-Our Transport Desk is open Monday-Friday 9:45-12.15 and there is a different volunteer each day.
+Our Transport Desk is open Monday-Friday 9:45-12.15 and we need a different volunteer each day.

 Each new Trustee will be asked to take on one area of special responsibility which is most suited to that person’s skills and interests.
 This may involve the Trustee in attending one or two extra meetings.